 Energy Choice is a capability that some U.S. consumers have which allows them to shop for the best electricity rates.
-Instead of being stuck with their local utility provider’s electricity supply, Energy Choice allows these consumers to pick their own electricity provider.
+Instead of being stuck with their local utility provider’s electricity supply, Energy Choice allows these consumers to compare their options and choose their own electricity provider.
 Increased competition leads to lower prices for consumers.
 Think of it as part of the consumer’s personal toolbox of household budgeting options.

 How Does Energy Choice Work?

 In areas with deregulated markets, energy providers have the ability to provide a wider variety of choices for service and rates.
 This concept is similar to the manner in which consumers can select their long-distance phone carrier; deregulation separates the production of energy from its distribution, allowing customers a choice as to where they purchase their power.

 The local utility company still provides power distribution, as they did in the past and continue to do today.

 From the customer’s point of view, nothing changes.
 There’s no interruption of services or new equipment to install, and the customer’s current utility provider still maintains their service and bills the customer's account.
 In some cases, the consumer may receive a separate bill from the energy provider instead of one bill from their utility company, but the overall expense is lower for the customer if they take advantage of Energy Choice.